splunk-soar-connectors/imap/manual_readme_content.md

 -   On the page that appears, Note down the **client ID** and **client secret** somewhere secure, as you will need them while configuring the Phantom asset.

+**NOTE:**

-**Note:** Previously any invocation of **test_connectivity** will start a new Oauth authentication process.
+-   Previously any invocation of **test_connectivity** will start a new Oauth authentication process.
     This is no longer desirable behavior, because when SOAR runs its automated health check for assets this will delete any existing (possibly valid) Oauth token and break automated ingestion.
 We changed **test_connectivity** to first check for an existing Oauth token before starting the authentication process.
 If for some reason, you wish to invoke Oauth authentication while an existing (possibly bad) token exists you will need to first call the **delete_oauth_token** action to delete the existing token.

 ### Phantom Asset for IMAP